mukkelmaus/Flox/docs/auth-implementation.md

 # Authentication System Implementation

-This document provides details on the authentication system implementation for the OneTask API.
+This document provides details on the authentication system implementation for the Floxari API.

 ## Overview

-The OneTask API uses JWT (JSON Web Tokens) for stateless authentication.
+The Floxari API uses JWT (JSON Web Tokens) for stateless authentication.
 This provides several benefits:

 - Tokens can be verified without database access
 - Reduced server load compared to session-based auth